bugzilla/bugzilla/docs/en/rst/installation.rst

     ...
     All changes applied successfully.

-.. caution:: If a line in the output from :command:`bzr up` mentions a conflict, then that represents a file with local changes that Bzr was unable to properly merge.
+.. warning:: If a line in the output from :command:`bzr up` mentions a conflict, then that represents a file with local changes that Bzr was unable to properly merge.
 You need to resolve these conflicts manually before Bugzilla (or at least the portion using